lucian-mbraz/webpack-slingshot/README.md

 You will need `node` and `npm` installed globally on your machine. (`https://nodejs.org/en/download/`)

+### Install project dependencies

+To install project dependencies, locate the `package.json` file.
+Open a command prompt in it's directory and execute `npm install`

 ### Running the project

 In the opened prompt, run the command `npm start`.
 It should open the browser pointed at `http://localholhost:8080` and voilá.